andriesbron/Cneurons/readme.md

 The highest form of intelligence is to apply the **scientific method**, below that is **artificial intelligence**.
 Artificial intelligence was developed through the scientific method.
 The **preferable method** to solve a technological problem is, therefore, the **scientific method**.

-The difference is that the **scientific method produces a mathematically exact description of a behavior** within the limits of its tolerances. **Artificial intelligence produces a mathematical relation between inputs and outputs** according the way you tell it that the relation is.
+The **scientific method generates a mathematically description of a behavior**. **Artificial intelligence assumes a mathematical relation between inputs and outputs** according the way you teach it.
 So, a neural network **cannot be more powerful than the mind by which it was trained**.
 There is no doubt, there are very powerful neural networks and concepts of artificial intelligence.
-Artificial intelligence is imho **unbeatable in pattern recognition**.

 The most important thing when starting with neural networks and artificial intelligence is this:

 **Two equations that share more than two unknown variables, cannot be solved.
 Also not by a neural network.**

-Or, in case you train it by ignorance:
+Or:

-**Two equations that share more than two unknown variables, can be solved but have multiple solutions.
+**Two equations that share more than two unknown variables, can be solved, however, having multiple solutions.
 Also in a neural network.**

-It is very likely that you train a network by the latter concept.
+It is very likely that you train a network by the latter concept due to suffering an overview in the data.

 # Examples
 ## Detection of sound